 At South Texas area ports of entry, the most commonly prohibited flowers and plant materials are chrysanthemums, gladiolas, and choysia (an ornamental filler).
-These items are not allowed to enter the U.S. from Mexico because they are known to harbor harmful pests and disease.
+These items are not allowed to enter the U.S. from Mexico because they are known to harbor harmful pests and diseases.

 Individuals purchasing floral arrangements in Mexico for transport to the U.S. should advise their florist so prohibited plant species will not be used in the arrangement.